notixdevs/CP-Extension-backend/README.md

 ## Getting Started

-1. **Open the Extension**: Click on the Contest Tracker icon in your browser's toolbar to open the extension popup.
+1. **Open the Extension**: Click on the nextContest icon in your browser's toolbar to open the extension popup.
 2. **Select Platforms**: Choose which platforms you want to see contests for.
 3. **View Contest Details**: The extension will show a list of all upcoming and ongoing contests.
 For each contest, you will be able to see:
    - **Contest Title**: Click on the title to be redirected to the contest page.